LudvigOlsen/twitter_streaming/README.md

 3. Add your keywords and languages.

 4. Run the file in terminal, e.g.:
 $ python politics_fetcher.py

-5. Go to mongodb in a new terminal.
-Once in the right database, check db.stats() to see how many tweets have been collected so far.
+5. To see how many tweets have been collected, open a new terminal and type:
+$ mongo
+$ use <database>
+$ db.stats()

 # Notes